Hacking the World – Part 1: Hacking Basics

 It’s not enough to know the reason behind cyberattacks.
 To know how to protect yourself, you need to know what are the biggest cyberthreats currently targeting businesses and individuals, from malware to phishing and everything in between.

 Cyberthreats Concern Businesses

 What cyberthreats are businesses worried about the most?

 Malware sits at the top of the list.
 The worry for businesses is that viruses, worms, or trojans could be used to compromise customer data.
 The same can be said for ransomware which can hold stored data until a ransom payment is received.

-Account takeover is another concern while some hackers may bring a company’s site down with DDoS attacks — either to cause reputational damage to the organization or to generate financial gain for the hackers.
+Other hacking concerns include account takeover and DDoS attacks, with the latter used to cause reputational damage to the organization or to generate financial gain for the hackers.